 - We do a huge amount of work with…

 - We’ve done ground-breaking work with…

 - We get a massive number of inquiries about…

 - Our clients tell us that our service is genuinely unique…

 You have very little time and the bulk of what you say is lost.
 Make your words count.

 Language mirroring also supports rapport building.
-Don’t overdo it or they will think you are nuts or a stalker or both.
-But good use helps you develop that relationship.
+Don’t overdo it or they will think you are nuts, or a stalker or both.
+But good use of matching helps you develop that relationship.
 For example, some time ago, a prospect of mine said he couldn’t speak and asked me to give him a ‘tinkle’ the following Tuesday.
 When I called back I said ‘Hi John, it’s Jonathan from GSA.
 You asked me to give you a tinkle today.’

 It sounds better to your prospects and makes them feel more comfortable as they will relate to you better.
 What’s more, we all know that people still buy people.

 Of course, many purchases, these days, are online.
 Yet, for larger value sales, human interaction remains essential.
 So, make sure you are motivated.
 Ensure you convey authority and confidence.
 Use powerful evocative words.
 Match tone and make it ‘sound’ compelling.
 And watch your pace.
 If you couple this with good questions and active listening, you will achieve much more from your telemarketing calls.